Will Meghan Markle be a princess? Curious about how the crown's succession works and what the peerage is? Let's find out!

 MEGHAN MARKLE AND HER TITLE

 Since Meghan Markle was't born into the royal family she will never be able be Princess Meghanopens a new window.
 Princess Diana was given the title Princess of Wales, but that is a courtesy title held by the wife of the Prince of Wales, Prince Charles.
-It's likely that the Queen will give Prince Harry and Meghan a dukedom, just like she did for Prince William and Kate Middleton; Kate Middleton is the Duchess of Cambridge.
-Meghan could be known as Her Royal Highness Princess Henry of Wales.
-We'll have to wait and find out what the queen decides!
-And if or when Prince Harry and Meghan have children, what will their titles be?
+The Queen gave Prince Harry and Meghan a dukedom, just like she did for Prince William and Kate Middleton; Kate Middleton is the Duchess of Cambridge.
+Meghan is known as the Duchess of Sussex.
+And when Prince Harry and Meghan have children, what will their titles be?
 That's also up to the Queen, who decided in 2012 that Prince William's children would be princes and princesses because they are the children of the eldest son (William) of the Prince of Wales (Charles).
 It's complicated, isn't it?

 Prince Charles will automatically become kingopens a new window on the moment of Queen Elizabeth II's death.
 He will be permitted to choose his own name (perhaps Charles III?).
 Camilla, Duchess of Cornwall and Prince Charles' wife since 2005, will become Queen.
 Prince William is likely to inherit the title of Prince of Wales and will then be the heir apparent.